-Still on the trail of the Caper White butterfly and battling 40 odd C temps, panting like the poor birds around us.
+Still on the trail of the Caper White Butterfly and battling 40-odd C temps, panting like the poor birds around us.
 But what a place this is!
 I’ve found just where I want to be - if I decide to go off the grid (a little more!) and go a bit ‘feral’.
 Nebia Hill about 3 Km west of the Lightning Ridge township.

-The Wild Orange flower - not at its best.
+The Wild Orange flower - not at its best |

-The leaves of the Poplar Box are soft and delicate with various shapes depending on age from tear drop, to heart shaped to round - like a Poplar!
-They shine as the light strikes them, quite lovely.
+The leaves of the Poplar Box are soft and delicate with shapes ranging from tear drop to round.
+They glisten when the sun strikes them.
+Quite lovely |

 Opals or not, one could spend loads of time sifting through the gravel pits.
 Here on Nebia Hill, and probably other places, they contain petrified wood, jasper, quartz, agates, clear topaz plus plus.

-The mining fields are less brutal here in Lightning Ridge than in Coober Pedy.
+The mining fields are less brutal here in Lightning Ridge than in Coober Pedy |

 No comments: